Digital Birth and Death Data Drive HPV Vaccine Success in Bangladesh

 The benefits were immediate.
 The digital integration ensured that only the eligible age group could register through the digital system, reducing errors, preventing vaccine waste and minimizing unnecessary costs.
 Additionally, it made the registration process seamless and eliminated data input discrepancies.

 The HPV campaign registered 1.4 million eligible girls and successfully vaccinated 1.2 million, a nearly 90% coverage rate.
 Most vaccinations occurred in schools.
-Equally important, VAXEPI and the ORG database also revealed which areas had gaps, increasing inclusion and helping identify and target outreach to reach every eligible child.
+Equally important, VAXEPI and the ORG database also revealed which areas had gaps, improving inclusion and helping target outreach to reach every eligible child.